elfredoo/FitMindAI-backend/README.md

 <h2 id="english">🇬🇧 FitMindAI – Frontend</h2>

 **FitMindAI-backend** is a performant and scalable REST API for an AI-powered e-commerce platform.
-It handles user management, products, cart, orders, payments, and integrates with a chatbot based on OpenAI.
+It handles user management, products, cart, orders, payments, integration with an OpenAI-based chatbot, and seller account management.
+The backend allows sellers to add, edit, and remove their own products, track sales, and manage orders, providing full control over their business.
 ---

 ### 🔐 Security